mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 Now, in the case of *Mongo* specifically, there is another package that is called *Mongoose*, which is build on top of *Mongo* client, on top of the *MongoDB Package*.
 So, instead of using the *Mongo* driver directly, we use *Mongoose* because it gives us a simpler API.
 Again, later in the course, we're going to have a comprehensive section about working with *Mongo* and *Mongoose*.

 ## 11- Authentication

+So far, we have covered a lot of ground about *Express*.
+But what about *Authentication*?
+Well *Authentication* is outside the scope of *Express*, because *Express* is a minimal light-weight framework, and it doesn't have an opinion about *Authentication*.
+So, later in the course, we're going to have a comprehensive section about *Authentication* and *Authorization*.
+So, I will show you how to secure your API endpoints.